A Thank You to all of the people who make our school AMAZING!

 Lenka Studnicka, Ph.D. – Director

-Lenka Studnicka became the Director of La Tierra Community School in the summer of 2016.
-She has been in education field in different roles and internationally for the past 30 years.
+Dr. Lenka Studnicka has been in education field in different roles and internationally for the past 30 years.
 Her educational background and credentials reflect a continuous life commitment to the field of education, sustainability and peace.
 She holds a BA and MA in education with a focus on Early Childhood and Instructional Methodologies and Curriculum Planning.
 Lenka is also a Waldorf and Montessori certified educator who understands a variety of alternative approaches.
-She graduated with a PhD in Sustainability Education on May 7, 2017.
-Lenka’s academic research is in Early Childhood Education as Sustainable Peacemaking: Supporting Interdisciplinary Learning to Bridge Theory and Practice.
-Lenka’s peer reviewed articles on sense of place and place-based pedagogy are published internationally.
-Lenka is passionate about her research and how the role of nature and art in the young child’s development, peace and living values education, with integrative curriculum contributes to the development of a model of education that takes into consideration the environment, aesthetics and a wholesome approach to life.
+She graduated with a PhD in Sustainability Education with academic research in Early Childhood Education as Sustainable Peacemaking: Supporting Interdisciplinary Learning to Bridge Theory and Practice.
+Her peer reviewed articles on sense of place and place-based pedagogy are published internationally.
+Lenka is passionate about education and how the role of nature and art in the young child’s development, peace and living values education, and integrative curriculum contribute to the development of a model of education that takes into consideration the whole child.

 Beth Cottle – Operations Officer